JesseMckinzie/FilePattern/docs/source/Examples.rst

-``filepattern2`` has the ability to use external memory when the dataset is too large to fit in main memory, i.e. it utilizes disk memory along with RAM.
+``filepattern`` has the ability to use external memory when the dataset is too large to fit in main memory, i.e. it utilizes disk memory along with RAM.
 It has the same functionality as ``filepattern``, however it takes in an addition parameter called `block_size`, which limits the amount of main memory used by ``filepattern``.
 Consider a directory containing the files: